 - a.
-All patients with Shwachman-Diamond syndrome, Diamond Blackfan anemia, congenital sideroblastic anemia, and congenital amegakaryocytic thrombocytopenia who have had genetic testing, and lack a genetic mutation. - b.
+All patients with Shwachman-Diamond syndrome, Diamond Blackfan anemia, congenital sideroblastic anemia, or congenital amegakaryocytic thrombocytopenia who have had genetic testing and a genetic mutation responsible for their disease was not identified. - b.
 All patients with an undefined BMFD: a patient with a BMFD for whom a genetic mutation responsible for their bone marrow failure phenotype has not been identified, excluding PNH. - c.
 All patients with a BMFD and a known genetic mutation that is not listed above - d.
 All patients with GATA2 mutation with associated marrow failure - e.
 All patients with SAMD9 or SAMD9L disorders - f.
 There may be circumstances where a treating physician will consider a transplant for a patient with a BMFD who does not meet all the criteria listed under "indications for HCT".
-In these situations, treating physicians may submit their patient to the BMT CTN 1904 ERC for review in order to determine if the patient is eligible for this clinical trial based on additional clinical or laboratory information. - g.
-Many patients with BMFD can have bone marrow evaluations that raise concern for possible myelodysplastic syndrome (MDS) including but not limited to dysplastic bone marrow evaluations or cytogenetic abnormalities.
+In these situations, treating physicians may submit their patient to the BMT CTN 1904 ERC for review in order to determine if the patient is eligible for this clinical trial based on additional clinical or laboratory information.

+Many patients with BMFD can have bone marrow raise that concern for possible myelodysplastic syndrome (MDS) including but not limited to dysplastic bone marrow evaluations or cytogenetic abnormalities.
 However, in patients with BMFD these findings are not necessarily diagnostic or consistent with MDS.
-Therefore, given the complexities of diagnosing MDS in patients with BMFD, all patients with bone marrow evaluations concerning for possible MDS should be submitted to the ERC for expert review to confirm or exclude MDS.
+Therefore. given complexities of diagnosing MDS in patients with BMFD, all patients with bone marrow evaluations concerning for possible MDS should be submitted to the ERC for expert review to confirm or exclude MDS.
 This is particularly important as we do not want to exclude potentially eligible patients due to an incorrect diagnosis of MDS.

-- 3. Patient and/or legal guardian must sign informed consent prior to initiation of conditioning for BMT CTN 1904. - 4.
-Females and males of childbearing potential must agree to practice 2 effective methods of contraception at the same time or agree to abstinence.
+3. Patient and/or legal guardian must sign informed consent prior to initiation of conditioning for BMT CTN 1904.